-Any Indian Citizen who has a business plan for a non-farm sector income generating activity such as manufacturing, processing, trading, or service sector and whose credit need is less than 10 lakh can approach either a Bank, MFI, or NBFC for availing of MUDRA loans under Pradhan Mantri Mudra Yojana (PMMY).
+Any Indian Citizen who has a business plan for a non-farm sector income-generating activity such as manufacturing, processing, trading, or service sector and whose credit need is less than 10 lakh can approach either a Bank, MFI, or NBFC for availing of MUDRA loans under Pradhan Mantri Mudra Yojana (PMMY).
 The terms and conditions of the lender would have to be followed for availing of loans under MUDRA.
-The lending rates are as per the RBI guidelines issued in this regard from time to time.
-Since MUDRA is a refinancing institution, loans are not offered directly by MUDRA but through existing NBFCs, Financial Institutions, Banks, Primary Lending Institutions, etc.,
+The lending rates adhere to the RBI guidelines issued in this regard from time to time.
+As MUDRA is a refinancing institution, it does not offer loans directly.
+Instead, existing NBFCs, Financial Institutions, Banks, Primary Lending Institutions, etc., provide loans through MUDRA.

 What are the Documents Needed for MUDRA loans?

 - MUDRA Loan Application

 - Proof of Identity: like PAN / Drivers License / Aadhaar Card / Passport and more.